City Lit fine jewellery

 The aim of Term 1 is not to make finished pieces, rather to refine your precision making skills through a series of technical exercises, opening up a range techniques and processes to inform your designs and, for those pursuing the course for a second year, to which to apply your own ongoing design interests.
-All the exercises will practice accuracy, precision soldering and construction techniques, and we will look at chain-making, hinges and mechanisms.
+All the exercises will practice accuracy, precision soldering and construction techniques.
 You will produce an 'encyclopedia' of technical samples, which will be ongoing throughout the year.
 Outside of class, using our online platform, you will be set a series of guided research, drawing, model-making and design tasks, encouraging you to develop a method of working that works for you as you explore your own design ID.

 In Term 3 you have the opportunity to consolidate the learning in terms 1 and 2, by developing your own project brief, in line with your personal objectives.
+You will also learn wax carving and gain an in depth understanding of outsourcing the lost-wax casting process.
 Through a series of guided tasks you will reflect on techniques, processes and concepts that resonated with you, and you will have exciting, playful sessions on idea generation to bring together your own personal project.

 What will I achieve?